rampatra/jbot/README.md

 * [README-Slack-JBot-2.0.0](/docs/README-Slack-JBot-2.0.0.md)
 * [README-Slack-BotKit-1.1.0](/docs/README-Slack-BotKit-1.1.0.md)

-### Donations

-[Buy me a coffee](https://www.bountysource.com/teams/jbot) so that I stay awake whole night and complete JBot soon enough :D

-## Contributors
+### Contributors

-This project exists thanks to all the people who contribute.
-If you would like to contribute, raise an [issue on Github](https://github.com/ramswaroop/jbot/issues) and I would be more than happy to discuss :)
+This project exists thanks to all the awesome people who contribute.
+If you want to flaunt your skills or make the project even better, [you can start contributing](/contributing.md) and for any queries please just [raise an issue](https://github.com/ramswaroop/jbot/issues) and I would be more than happy to discuss :)

 <a href="graphs/contributors"><img src="https://opencollective.com/jbot/contributors.svg?width=890" /></a>

 ## Backers

 Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/jbot#backer)]

 <a href="https://opencollective.com/jbot#backers" target="_blank"><img src="https://opencollective.com/jbot/backers.svg?width=890"></a>

 ## Sponsors